BENEFITS you deserve!

 Losing a loved one, regardless of how or why they died, is one of the most traumatic experiences in life.
-No amount of money can actually compensate for the loss of a loved one.
+No amount of money can compensate for the loss of a loved one.
 However, families that have lost a loved one not only experience emotional trauma, but also severe financial strain.
-There are families that lose a member who is a primary wage earner or sole breadwinner.
+Some families lose a member who is a primary wage earner or sole breadwinner.
 This can be a devastating blow for those families.
-There are a number of financial losses that may be sought as compensation in a wrongful death claim.
+Many financial losses may be sought as compensation in a wrongful death claim.

 - Lost future income: All present and future wages lost by the death of a loved one may be considered.

 - Burial and Funeral Expenses: Funerals can be costly and is probably the biggest expense faced by family members in the aftermath of a death.

 - Medical Expenses: If the fatally injured victim received medical care before passing away, the family may pursue reimbursement of medical expenses.

 - Loss of Love and Companionship: These are some of the intangibles in a wrongful death claim.
 When someone loses a spouse in an accident, the at-fault party may be held liable for the loss of companionship.
 It is tough to put a price tag on "love" and "companionship."
 An experienced wrongful death attorney can help family members come up with a monetary value for tangible and intangible losses suffered in a wrongful death case.

 - Punitive damages: This is awarded in cases such as products liability cases where a manufacturer's negligence or wrongdoing may have caused the death.
 Such damages are awarded to deter such wrongdoing in the future.